 Stock Market strategist and mathematician Joseph E. Grainville has directed the power of his analytical mind towards uncovering patterns and strategies for the game of Bingo.
 After years and years of research, Granville has actually developed a competitive edge that actually allows players to beat their luck at the game of Bingo.

 Card Selection: The first step to becoming a successful player is card selection.
 Grainville has found fundamental relationships between the master boards numbers and winning Bingo numbers.
-Grainville found that most players, when choosing their cards, work against themselves by using the wrong methods to do so.
-Grainville can show you how to increase in your winnings simply by choosing a greater number of wining cards.
+Grainville found that most players when choosing their cards, work against themselves by using the wrong methods to do so.
+Grainville can show you how to increase your winnings simply by choosing a greater number of winning cards.

 Money Strategy: You may be a player, like so many, who believes that playing more cards at a time will absolutely increase your odds at winning Bingo.
 Well according to Grainville this is not true.
 He believes that you can actually increase your odds at winning big when you play fewer cards in many scenarios.